Laremies/DroneRadar/README.md

 ## TO-DO
 - Websocket
-- Implement a database with MongoDB for example, so that the data doesn't reset if connection to https://assignments.reaktor.com/birdnest/drones fails and the server restarts.
+- Implement a database with MongoDB for example, so that the data doesn't reset if connection to the server fails and the application restarts.